cncf/tag-security/governance/process.md

 ### Raising an Issue

 Anyone is welcome to raise an issue either as a suggestion or as a proposal.
-These will follow the process described in [proposals and suggestions](#proposals-and-suggestions).

-## Suggestions, proposals, & presentations

 Before creating an issue, review the existing issues to determine if something already exists that covers or is closely related to what you want to discuss or